What Is An FHA Amendatory Clause?

 - Sales where the borrower will not become the owner-occupant

-The FHA Amendatory Clause and Real Estate Certification often go hand in hand.
-The real estate certification form states that those signing the sales contract acknowledge the terms and conditions of the sale as laid out in the sales agreement.
 The individuals signing must certify to the best of their knowledge that the terms and conditions of the sales contract are true and any other agreement connected to the real estate transaction is part of the sales agreement.

 The Bottom Line

 The FHA amendatory clause protects borrowers because if the appraisal comes back low, the buyer can cancel the transaction and get their earnest money back.
-Signing on the dotted line for a home that appraises for below the sales price could result in a bad investment for both lenders and buyers.
+Signing on the dotted line for a home that appraises below the sales price could result in a bad investment for both lenders and buyers.

 Therefore, FHA addendums like this add provisions and protections to a purchase agreement to protect both the buyer and lender and protect a buyer's deposit.